skellis46/finger-pointing-moon/case-for-support.md

 ### Research methods

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
-The multi-modal methods comprise experimental practice-research fieldwork and traditional scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through practice) and the outside (through scholarship).
+These objectives, in turn, feed directly into the three research problems.
+The research problems -- _proxy_, _can and cannot be known_, and _specificity_ -- are 'meta' or wide-angle problems in practice-research.
+The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
+The methods are multi-modal, and comprise practice-research fieldwork and scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
+They are detailed below, and are organised under the three overarching problems they directly address.

-statement here about why these methods, why they are best to address these problems

-The methods are detailed below, and are organised under which of the three overarching problems they directly address.

-Problem 1 methods:
+**Problem 1 'proxy':**
-    + traditional scholarship: literature review
-    + traditional scholarship: critical analysis of materials

-Problem 2 methods:
+- Comprehensive literature review of body-based practice-research scholarship that emphasises embodied and tacit knowledge
+- Critical and theoretical analysis of the language used in these scholarly (and practice-oriented) materials to identify any epistemic patterns, ambiguities and oversights
+- Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of the epistemic proxy

+**Problem 2 'can and cannot be known':**

 + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
 + practice-research: process-driven experimental movement practice as paradigmatically complex and experientially driven
-        * paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically
+    * paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically | Use of body-based practice as a edge-case example -- to go into heart of problem that makes broader/wider principles possible.
     * Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[@heathfield_what_2011]
 + practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
     * collecting hand-written notes/letters of others about memories of watching dance/performance.
 Key: analogue, experience of watching (vs 'doing' in experimental movement practice above)
     * watching and/or doing (not sure whether to focus on watching only)
     * cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
-    + practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Unknowable Body'
++ practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Un/knowable Body'

-Problem 3 methods:
+**Problem 3 'specificity':**
 + traditional scholarship: collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
 + traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'.

 ## Project plan and timetable

-(you are expected to be confident and specific about what you will do, who will do it, when you will do it, and how long it will take – in a realistic approximation)
+>you are expected to be confident and specific about what you will do, who will do it, when you will do it, and how long it will take – in a realistic approximation

 ## Leadership development plan